Air Cooled Chillers

 The portable industrial chiller shown below exemplifies a versatile, temporary cooling solution suitable for construction, industrial events, and emergency response.
 These units often feature user-friendly controls, variable-speed compressors, and real-time system diagnostics to ensure outstanding performance and reliability.

-The compressor takes refrigerant at low pressure and low temperature and compresses it into a high-pressure, high-temperature gas.
-There are three main types of compressors: centrifugal, turbocor, and screw.
+The compressor acts as the engine of the industrial chiller, taking refrigerant at low pressure and low temperature from the evaporator and compressing it into a high-pressure, high-temperature gas to enter the condenser.
+There are three main types of compressors used in modern chiller systems, each offering unique efficiency, capacity, and maintenance advantages for different industrial cooling needs:

 Industrial chillers are categorized based on how the refrigerant releases absorbed heat and the type of compressor used.
 Additionally, there are specially designed chillers that serve unique and specific functions.
 Due to ongoing technological advancements and changes in chiller designs, it is not feasible to compile a comprehensive list of all types of industrial chillers.